pr1m8/haive-games/docs/source/installation.rst

 Installation Guide
 ==================

-This guide covers different ways to install haive-core and manage dependencies.
+This guide covers different ways to install haive-games and manage dependencies.

 Requirements
 ------------